Frequently Asked Questions:

 Why is servicing the interlock every 60 days so important?

 Service is required every 60 days to recalibrate the Interlock.
-If service is not made on your Interlock, the device will permanently lock you out, until a Wisconsin Ignition Interlock employee can remove the lockout.
+If service is not made on your Interlock, the device will permanently lock you out until a Wisconsin Ignition Interlock employee can remove the lockout.
 This recalibration is to ensure the device is still reading properly and functioning as it should be.
 It also serves as a point for us to upload the events from your device into a report for your program file.
 Not having these reports could affect how long you need the device installed for.

 Do I own the device once it is installed?

 No, you are leasing the device from Wisconsin Ignition Interlock Device.
-All service providers in the area lease the device.
+All service providers in the Wisconsin area lease the device.
 Our staff will inform you of how to properly care for our device.